Cuisine of Hawaii: Pre-contact period

 The modern name for such feasts, lū‘au, was not used until 1856, replacing the Hawaiian words ‘aha‘aina and pā‘ina.
 The name lū‘au came from the name of a food always served at a ‘aha‘aina, young taro tops baked with coconut milk and chicken or octopus.

 Prior to cooking, pigs and dogs were killed by strangulation or by holding their nostrils shut, in order to conserve the animal's blood.
 Meat was prepared by flattening out the whole eviscerated animal and broiling it over hot coals, or it was spitted on sticks.
 Large pieces of meat, such as fowl, pigs and dogs, would be typically cooked in earth ovens, or spitted over a fire during ceremonial feasts.

 Hawaiian earth ovens, known as an imu, combine roasting and steaming in a method called kālua.
-A pit is dug into earth and lined with volcanic rocks and other rocks that do not split when heated to a high temperature, such as granite.
+A pit is dug into the earth and lined with volcanic rocks and other rocks that do not split when heated to a high temperature, such as granite.
 A fire is built with embers, and when the rocks are glowing hot, the embers are removed and the foods wrapped in ti, ginger or banana leaves are put into the pit, covered with wet leaves, mats and a layer of earth.
 Water may be added through a bamboo tube to create steam.

 The intense heat from the hot rocks cooked food thoroughly—the quantity of food for several days could be cooked at once, taken out and eaten as needed, and the cover replaced to keep the remainder warm.
 Sweet potatoes, taro, breadfruit and other vegetables were cooked in the imu, as well as fish.
 Saltwater eel was salted and dried before being put into the imu.
 Chickens, pigs and dogs were put into the imu with hot rocks inserted in the abdominal cavities.

 Men did all of the cooking, and food for women was cooked in a separate imu; afterwards men and women ate meals separately.
 The ancient practice of cooking with the imu continues to this day, for special occasions.